-Ohio State President Michael Drake a member of Donald Trump’s American Technology Council
+Ohio State President Michael Drake involved with Donald Trump’s American Technology Council

-Ohio State University President Michael Drake met with President Trump, CEOs of some of America’s most influential technology companies and higher-education leaders Monday in Washington as part of Drake’s role on the American Technology Council.
+Ohio State University President Michael Drake met with President Trump, CEOs of some of America’s most influential technology companies and higher-education leaders Monday in Washington as part of Drake’s invitation to have a role on the American Technology Council.

 The council was organized by the White House’s Office of American Innovation and formed in May.
-It is made up of various members of Trump’s administration, including Vice President Mike Pence and Treasury Secretary Steve Mnuchin, as well as tech CEOs from Apple, Microsoft and Google’s parent company, Alphabet, along with 16 other U.S. technology companies.
-Drake, Carol L. Folt, the chancellor of University of North Carolina, and L. Rafael Reif, the president of Massachusetts Institute of Technology, are the only university representatives on the council.
+It is made up of various members of Trump’s administration, including Vice President Mike Pence and Treasury Secretary Steve Mnuchin.
+Tech CEOs from Apple, Microsoft and Google’s parent company, Alphabet, along with 16 other U.S. technology companies as well as Drake, Carol L. Folt, the chancellor of University of North Carolina, and L. Rafael Reif, the president of Massachusetts Institute of Technology were also present for the Monday meeting.

 Drake was chosen to be involved in the council because of his leadership at a land-grant, public-research institution, Chris Davey, an OSU spokesman, said.